bipulc/dbloadgen/README.md

 # dbloadgen

 It is a very light weight command line based load generator tool for Oracle database.
 Developed and tested using Oracle 12.1.0.2 multitenant architecture.
-However, it should work with previous version of databases as none of the 12c specific features are used in the script.
+However, it should work with 12.2 and previous versions of database as none of the 12c specific features are used in the script.

 The tool is multi-threaded and allows to specify number of write and read threads.
 Write threads execute a stored procedure generating OLTP style transactions i.e. large volume but small in row size.
 Read threads execute a pre-defined SQL query.

 The schema itself is very simple and have the following tables

-Buyer - list of buyers
+-   Buyer - list of buyers
-Merchant - list of products and merchants
+-   Merchant - list of products and merchants
-Transaction - A buy transaction by a random buyer from Buyer table buying a random product from Merchant table.
+-   Transaction - A buy transaction by a random buyer from Buyer table buying a random product from Merchant table.

-The pl/sql stored procedure load_no_comp is called by Writer threads and do the following,
+The pl/sql stored procedure load_no_comp is called by Writer threads and does the following,
 -   read a random buyer info from buyer table
 -   read a random product and merchant info from merchant table
 -   construct a transaction and  insert into Transaction table

 ## Installation of Database schema and Objects

 To install Database schema and objects, connect to a database (or a pluggable database) using a privileged user and execute the setup script to create dbloadgen tablespace and user.

 -   dbloadgen_setup.sql

 Then connect as dbloadgen user and execute the following scripts to create schema objects.

 -   dbloadgen_tables.sql
 -   buyer_seed_data.sql
 -   merchant_seed_data.sql
 -   proc_load_no_comp.sql

 ## Usage
 dbloadgen.py -h